On 'SNL' Trump orders no quid pro quo, only 'two large pies'

-"Saturday Night Live" saw the return of alumnus Will Ferrell as host and as acting U.S. Ambassador to Ukraine Gordon Sondland in an opening sketch imagining President Donald Trump's view of the impeachment hearings.
+"Saturday Night Live" saw the return of alumnus Will Ferrell as host and as U.S. Ambassador to the European Union Gordon Sondland in an opening sketch imagining President Donald Trump's view of the impeachment hearings.

 Trump, portrayed by Alec Baldwin, tells reporters he doesn't have time to speak about the testimony, including Sondland's claim that Trump was after a "quid pro quo" with Ukrainian leaders involving a possible investigation of political rival Joe Biden and his family.

-Note: CORRECTION (Nov.
-24, 2019, 10:05 a.m.
-ET): An earlier version of this article misstated the title of Gordon Sondland, as played by Will Ferrell on "Saturday Night Live."
-He is the U.S. ambassador to the European Union, not the acting U.S. ambassador to the Ukraine.